kamax-matrix/matrix-appservice-email/README.md

 ## mxisd
 Follow instructions on the [git repo README](https://github.com/kamax-io/mxisd/blob/master/README.md) until you have a working setup.

-Add/edit the following sections in the mxisd configuration file and restart mxisd if needed:
+Add/edit the following sections in the mxisd configuration file, adapt the AS URL, and restart if needed:
 ```
 lookup:
   recursive: